harsh2799/my_money_manager/README.md

 [] - Inside each category list of items money spent on - Datewise [Name - Amount] [] - Past Data with list of amount set vs spent and then detailed view of each month.
 [] - Statistics to show most money spent on etc [We can figure it out].
+[] - Backup data to users google drive?
+    - similar to whatsapp backups?
+(We can figure it out)
 ```